 Early History of the Maghull family

-Another 205 words (15 lines of text) covering the years 1210, 1280, 1340 and 1646 are included under the topic Early Maghull History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Maghull research.
+Another 89 words (6 lines of text) covering the years 1210, 1280, 1340 and 1646 are included under the topic Early Maghull History in all our PDF Extended History products and printed products wherever possible.

 Maghull Spelling Variations

 Before the advent of the printing press and the first dictionaries, the English language was not standardized.
 Sound was what guided spelling in the Middle Ages, so one person's name was often recorded under several variations during a single lifetime.
 Spelling variations were common, even among the names of the most literate people.
 Known variations of the Maghull family name include Magull, Maghull, Maggull, Maghul, Maghall, Maghill, Maggle and many more.